cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_2_notes.md

 Have reduced 40 marker CyTOF panel to 8-color flow
 - Signatures show high correlation between panels
+- Based on 17 different cell types or 57 gene marker panel

 Conclusion: we have a young immune system, reach an inflection point, switch to "old" immune system (??)
 Also included information about TimeAx - a pesudotime-based approach of modeling disease (based on what input data?) by placing patients onto a modeled continuous trajectory